 America has been a force for good, most of the time, for its history.
-If we don’t celebrate it, we will lose it.
+Other nations…not so much.
+If we don’t celebrate America, and resist those who hate us, we will lose our great nation.
 Tyranny encroaches.

 For at least 70 years, America has been the preeminent diplomatic, informational, military, and economic power on earth.
 By and large, we have used our power for good.
 After World War II, we did not demand land, establish colonies, or institute an international economic system intended to make America richer.
 We opposed communism in all its forms, and tried to spread democracy, freedom, peace, and prosperity throughout the world.
 It is difficult to find another such example of benevolence in history.
 The British endeavored to improve the world as they understood it, but still accumulated colonies, acquired territories, and tilted the economic playing field in their favor.
 The Ottomans, the Mughals, the Mongols, the Arabs, the Romans, the Chinese, and other empire builders were not so munificent.
 The United States made mistakes, supporting dictators in an effort to stop communism, which we considered a greater evil.
 But internationally and overall, America has been a force for good.